Kamar Aiken: 2015

 In his second year after the departure of Torrey Smith, Aiken was expected to compete for a starting spot.
-As a result of injuries to Steve Smith Sr., Breshad Perriman, Dennis Pitta, and Crockett Gilmore, he would end up being the Ravens' leading receiver during the year.
+As a result of injuries to Steve Smith Sr., Breshad Perriman, Dennis Pitta, and Crockett Gillmore, he would end up being the Ravens' leading receiver during the year.

-Aiken scored his first touchdown of the season in a Week 4 Thursday Night Football matchup with the division rival Pittsburgh Steelers.
-It was off a 15-yard catch.
+Aiken scored his first touchdown (a 15-yard reception) of the season in a Week 4 Thursday Night Football matchup with the division rival Pittsburgh Steelers.
 The Ravens would win the game 23–20 in overtime, giving them their first win of the season.
-Aiken was the game's leading receiver with 77 yards on 5 catches.
+Aiken was the game's leading receiver with 77 yards on five catches.

-In Week 6, in a 25–20 loss to the San Francisco 49ers, Aiken had three catches for 22 yards and a 2-yard touchdown, which he caught while diving backwards in the endzone.
+In Week 6, in a 25–20 loss to the San Francisco 49ers, Aiken had three catches for 22 yards and a two-yard touchdown, which he caught while diving backwards in the endzone.

-In a Week 11 game against the St. Louis Rams, Aiken scored his team's only touchdown off a 3-yard pass from Flacco (who would suffer a season-ending ACL injury towards the end of the game) in a 16–13 comeback win.
-Aiken would finish the game with 5 receptions for 50 yards.
+In a Week 11 game against the St. Louis Rams, Aiken scored his team's only touchdown off a three-yard pass from Flacco (who would suffer a season-ending ACL injury towards the end of the game) in a 16–13 comeback win.
+Aiken would finish the game with five receptions for 50 yards.

-The following week, in a Monday Night Football game against the Browns, Aiken would be a huge factor in a shootout game that came down to the wire, catching 6 passes for 80 yards and a 15-yard touchdown.
+The following week, in a Monday Night Football game against the Clevelabd Browns, Aiken would be a huge factor in a shootout game that came down to the wire, catching six passes for 80 yards and a 15-yard touchdown.
 On the final play of regulation, the Browns were in position for a game-winning field goal.
 Baltimore's Brent Urban would block a Travis Coons kick that would be recovered by Ravens' safety Will Hill and returned 64 yards for the game-winning touchdown.

 In Week 15, the Ravens took on the Kansas City Chiefs.
 On the final play of the first half, the Ravens ran a Hail Mary play, due to their 17-point trailing deficit, in which quarterback Jimmy Clausen lofted a pass to Aiken, who caught the ball for a 48-yard touchdown and made the game 24–14 in favor of Kansas City heading into halftime.
 However, the Ravens would end up being shut out in the second half and suffer their second consecutive blowout loss by a score of 34–14.
 Aiken, however, was the game's leading receiver, with 8 receptions (the biggest one being the unexpected touchdown) for 128 yards.

 Aiken would finish the season as one of the few bright spots of an otherwise disappointing 5–11 campaign.
 He had a breakout season, leading the Ravens in receptions (75), receiving yards (944) and receiving touchdowns (5), while also committing one fumble, which he lost.

 2016

 During the 2016 offseason, the Ravens placed their second-round tender on Aiken, keeping him around for the 2016 season.
-He played in all 16 games with 6 starts, recording 29 receptions for 328 yards and one touchdown.
+He played in all 16 games with six starts, recording 29 receptions for 328 yards and one touchdown.